radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 When a client opens multiple connections to a server, it is also possible that only one of the connections is unresponsive, e.g. because the server deleted the DTLS connection shared state or the connection was load balanced on the server side to a backend server that is now unresponsive.
 Therefore, the liveness check MUST be done on a per-connection basis, and a failure on one connection MUST NOT lead to all connections to this server being marked down.

-RADIUS/(D)TLS clients MUST implement the Status-Server extension as described in {{!RFC5997}} as the application level watchdog to detect the liveliness of the peer in the absence of responses.
+RadSec clients MUST implement the Status-Server extension as described in {{!RFC5997}} as the application level watchdog to detect the liveliness of the peer in the absence of responses.
-RADIUS/(D)TLS servers MUST be able to answer to Status-Server requests.
+RadSec servers MUST be able to answer to Status-Server requests.
-Since RADIUS has a limitation of 256 simultaneous "in flight" packets due to the length of the ID field ({{RFC3539, Section 2.4}}), it is RECOMMENDED that RADIUS/(D)TLS clients reserve ID zero (0) on each connection for Status-Server packets.
+Since RADIUS has a limitation of 256 simultaneous "in flight" packets due to the length of the ID field ({{RFC3539, Section 2.4}}), it is RECOMMENDED that RadSec clients reserve ID zero (0) on each connection for Status-Server packets.
 This value was picked arbitrarily, as there is no reason to choose any other value over another for this use.

 For RADIUS/TLS, the peers MAY send TCP keepalives as described in {{RFC9293, Section 3.8.4}}.